swcarpentry/website/_posts/2017/12/2017-12-04-lesson-infrastructure-subcommitee.md

 With the [merge](https://software-carpentry.org/blog/2017/09/merger.html) in 2018,
 some Git repositories will be owned by a new GitHub organization.
-The Instructor Training course material already moved places, you can now find it at http://carpentries.github.io/instructor-training/.
+The Instructor Training course material already moved places, you can now find it at [http://carpentries.github.io/instructor-training/](http://carpentries.github.io/instructor-training/).
-**Date for the migration will be announced next year.**
+**Date for the migration will be announced in 2018.**
 Instructions for migrate the repository can be find [here](https://github.com/swcarpentry/styles/issues/189).

 ## Syntax Highlight